 The Warehouse printer located near the front desk is for the use of Warehouse residents only.
 Please do not allow guests to use this printer.
 The printer is part of the MIT Pharos system run by MIT IS&T. Please see this information about MIT Pharos printing to learn how to use printers such as these.

-Trash pick-up is in the mornings on all weekdays.
-There is NO TRASH PICK-UP on weekends and holidays.
-Do not leave trash during the weekends or between 7.30 am to 7:30 pm on weekdays, because it will not be picked up and it will stink up the hallways.
-Instead, you can bring your trash to the dumpster outside, at the SW corner of the Warehouse.
+Trash can be left in bags outside your apartment door.
+Pick-up is in the early morning on all weekdays.
+There is NO TRASH PICK-UP on weekends, holidays or between 7:30 am to 7:30 pm on weekdays.
+Instead, you can bring your trash to the dumpster located outside, at the SW corner of the Warehouse.

 The Warehouse has a laundry room on the ground floor, and you can check its status online.
 Each resident will be provided with a laundry basket for his or her room.
 You may use quarters or MIT TechCASH to use the laundry machines.
 The front desk does not have quarters.